Quantum Modularity for a Closed Hyperbolic 3-Manifold: Asymptotics

 As predicted by resurgence~\cite{Gar:resCS}, we see that the Borel transform of these series appears to be convergent with radius of convergence given by the difference between two volumes.
-Taking Páde approximants along with these asymptotics then seem to give rise to functions with endless analytic continuation.
+Taking Pad\'e approximants along with these asymptotics then seem to give rise to functions with endless analytic continuation.